Skip to main content

 Configuring Genesys Cloud

-Use the webhook configuration values in your Genesys Audio Connector settings:
+Use the webhook configuration values from the attach command in your Genesys Audio Connector settings:

 1. Log into your Genesys Cloud admin portal